Preferred Provider Organization (PPO) Plans

-In a PPO, doctors, hospitals and other health care providers negotiate with the insurance companies to come up with reduced rates they charge people in the plan for each medical service.
-In exchange, the health care providers get access to a ready pool of patients made up of you and others who sign up for the PPO.
+In a PPO, doctors, hospitals and other health care providers negotiate with the insurance companies to come up with reduced rates to charge people in the plan for each medical service.
+In exchange, the health care providers get access to a ready pool of patients made up of those who sign up for the PPO.

 The premiums you pay for a PPO guarantee you the negotiated, reduced rate if you use the PPO’s network of health care providers.